 We do hope you'll have the grace and tact to prioritize.
 Are those 12 whatchamacalits snapped on 1999’s road trip as important as one image of the best birthday ever?
 Maybe!
 But...

 Remember that a single digital restoration may take hours, days or even weeks to fulfill.
 Moreover, please remember that many others Sandy victims are hoping to be helped.
 Submitting a modest array of truly meaningful images will ensure that CARE for Sandy is able to spread lots and lots of photo TLC to as many people as possible.

-Attending one of your our events?
-Photos must be loose (no clumped stacks), reasonably clean (no loose debris), removed from albums/sleeves/frames and completely dry.
+If attending one of our events, photos must be loose (no clumped stacks), reasonably clean (no loose debris), removed from albums/sleeves/frames and completely dry.
 Wet photos cannot be scanned.
-Visit our Salvaging Tips page or contact our "How to Save Your Floodwater Damaged Photos" pro.
+Visit our Salvaging Tips page or contact our "Receive advice from an expert" pros.